Mature Masculine

 Truth Telling

 The Mature Warrior speaks truth with courage and compassion.
 He doesn't hide behind politeness when honesty is needed.
 He doesn't wield truth as a club.
-He speaks what he sees, knows, feels—with care for the listener's ability to receive it.
+He speaks what he sees and feels—with care for the listener's ability to receive it.

 The Bully uses truth as a weapon.
 He speaks harsh truths at the worst times, in the worst ways, to hurt and control.
 He calls this "being honest" but it's cruelty.

 The Wimp hides truth to keep peace.
 He lies to himself and others.
 He pretends everything is fine when it's not.
-He agrees when he disagrees.
 He calls this "being kind" but it's cowardice.

-He speaks knowing some will reject it, some will be angry, some will punish him for it.
+He speaks knowing some people will reject what he says, some will get angry, some will make him pay for it.
 He speaks anyway.
-Truth matters more than approval.
-Reality matters more than comfort.
-Integrity matters more than popularity.
+Truth matters more than being liked.
+Integrity matters more than fitting in.

-Speak your truth.
-Even when your voice shakes.
-Even when you stand alone.
-Even when it costs you.
+Speak our truth.
+Even when our voice shakes.
+Even when it costs us.

 Lies Compound

 Every lie requires more lies to sustain it.
 One deception demands another to cover the first.
-The structure grows fragile and complex.
+The structure grows fragile.
 Eventually the web collapses.

 The Warrior commits to truth even when a single lie seems easier.
-He knows that lies compound.
 Small deceits become large ones.
 What begins as avoiding discomfort becomes a prison of his own making.

 "The further a society drifts from truth the more it will hate those who speak it."